Chart Color Schemes

 Health

-Health performance in East Bendigo - Kennington is well below average with prevalence of common health conditions notable across both younger and older age cohorts
+Health performance in East Bendigo - Kennington is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-East Bendigo - Kennington faces significant health challenges.
+East Bendigo - Kennington faces significant health challenges based on AreaSearch's assessment.

 Frequently Asked Questions - Health